Studying the Pathways That Prevent Self-Defense

 This article was originally published in the Northwestern University Feinberg School of Medicine News Center.

-The standard of care for adult patients with gliobastoma includes surgical resection, radiotherapy and chemotherapy.
+The standard of care for adult patients with glioblastoma includes surgical resection, radiotherapy and chemotherapy.
 But even with those aggressive treatments, median survival for this fatal and incurable brain cancer is only just over a year.
 In an effort to improve those rates, Derek Wainwright, PhD, assistant professor of Neurological Surgery at Northwestern University Feinberg School of Medicine, and his team of scientists are studying strategies to reverse pathways that prevent the immune system from fighting glioblastoma.

 Wainwright’s research is an example of immunotherapy, a breakthrough approach to treating cancer that aims to use the body’s own immune system to kill cancer cells.